 Routines Help Children Feel Comfortable During a Transition

 School is a big adjustment for children, even if it’s “just” preschool.
 It’s a period of turmoil.
 She’ll experience routine changes, new expectations, and less “free” time.
 Make sure that you’re encouraging positive habits.
 Quality down time after school and a solid sleep routine will help, even if that means making the change over the course of a few weeks.

-A rested child will perform better in school, and be far more calm than one whom is overtired and in need of quality sleep.
+Once the back to school sleep transition is over, you’ll have a rested child.
+They will perform better in school, and be far more calm than an overtired child who needs quality sleep.